.png)

 The Fort Worth housing market is undergoing a transition towards a buyer's market, indicating that the available supply of homes exceeds the current demand.
 This marks a departure from the preceding years when the Fort Worth real estate landscape was notably competitive and favored sellers.

 Several factors contribute to this shift.
-Firstly, there has been a significant increase in mortgage rates throughout 2023, resulting in a higher cost for prospective homebuyers.
+Firstly, there has been a significant increase in mortgage rates throughout 2024, resulting in a higher cost for prospective homebuyers.
 This, in turn, has led to a decline in the demand for homes, particularly among those entering the real estate market for the first time.

 Secondly, the inventory of homes available for sale in Fort Worth has expanded.
-This expansion is partly attributed to sellers who had deferred listing their homes during the pandemic now opting to put them on the market.
+This expansion is partly attributed to sellers who had deferred listing their homes now opting to put them on the market.
 Additionally, some investors, faced with challenges such as rising interest rates and other economic considerations, are choosing to sell their properties in the Fort Worth area.

-Zumper’s January 2024 data for Fort Worth pegs the median rent price for all bedrooms and all property types at $1,885.
+Zumper’s January 2025 data for Fort Worth pegs the median rent price for all bedrooms and all property types at $1,790.

 Hot neighborhoods for Fort Worth investment properties